alec-c4/alec-c4.com/src/content/blog/2025-02-12-rails-javascript-api-keys.md

 <% end %>
 ```

-Well, we got API keys in our view so we can access those keys from javascript code using
+Well, we got API keys in our view so we can access those keys from JavaScript code using

 ```javascript
 const superplatform_key = document